Weapons of mass destruction

 The North Atlantic Council, NATO’s principal political decision-making body, has overall authority on Alliance policy and activity in countering WMD proliferation.
 The Council is supported by a number of NATO committees and groups, which provide strategic assessments and policy advice and recommendations.

-The use or threatened use of WMD significantly influenced the security environment of the 20th century and will also impact international security in the foreseeable future.
+The use or threatened use of WMD significantly influenced the security environment of the 20th and early 21st centuries, and will continue to impact international security in the foreseeable future.
 Strides in modern technology and scientific discoveries have opened the door to even more destructive weapons.

 During the Cold War, the use of nuclear weapons was prevented by the prospect of mutually assured destruction.
 The nuclear arms race slowed in the early 1970s following the negotiation of the first arms control treaties.